irrdnet/irrd/docs/admins/configuration.rst

   |br| **Default**: 3600
   |br| **Change takes effect**: after SIGHUP

+There are fundamentally two different ways to mirror other databases:

+* **NRTM mode**: providing a location to download full copies of the database, the serial belonging to that copy, and then updating this using an NRTM stream.
+This method is recommended, as it is efficient and allows IRRd to generate a journal, if enabled, so that others can mirror the source from this IRRd instance too.

+* **Periodic full import mode**: providing a location to download full copies of the database, and no other details.
+Every ``import_timer``, the entire database will be reloaded from the full copies.
+  Journals can not be generated.

 .. caution::

     **Journal-keeping is the only full object history that is kept of the database, and is therefore strongly